FUB-HCC/IKON-backend/README.md

 #### Running all containers

 Important note:
 The project generates SSL/TLS certificates and passwords if none are found in the subrepo containing the secrets.
-For data retrieval from the VIA Wiki insert your password into the ```ikoncode_secrets``` file.
 If you change the port mapping in the docker compose file, you have to adjust the urls in the following installation guide.

 Step by step installation guide: